 Another nice feature is that when selling art prints or other multiples, you can specify how many items you have available to sell, and Zibbet will keep track of that number for both you and your visitors.

-I was impressed to see that Zibbet keeps track of your total shop visits and visits through the showroom (among other things) which means you’ll be able to see if the extra expense is worth it or not.
+I was impressed to see that Zibbet keeps track of your total shop visits and visits through the showroom (among other things) which means you’ll be able to see if paying for the premium version is worth it or not.

 Design and layout of Zibbet.com